Mad-MO/ncgol/README.md

-# Ncurses Game of Life
+# ncgol

-Based on Ncurses.
+Ncurses Game of Life

 ## Description

-A basic implementation for Conway's "Game of Life" in Ncurses.
+A basic implementation for Conway's "Game of Life" based on Ncurses.

 ## Screenshot